rl-institut/spice_ev/doc/source/getting_started.rst

 Include other csv time series
 -----------------------------

-You can also include your previously generated or already existing price time series and additional external load and/or feed in time series to your input arguments when generating the scenario.json.
+You can also include your previously generated or already existing price time series and additional fixed load and/or local generation time series to your input arguments when generating the scenario.json.
 See :ref:`Input and output file formats <file_formats>` for more information on the file formats of the input files.

 .. code:: bash